billybierlein/NXT-Wound-Care/replit.md

 ## Recent Changes (July 21, 2025)

-✓ Added comprehensive date range filtering to Active Treatments section with independent controls ✓ Implemented Completed Treatments section with identical functionality to Active Treatments ✓ Isolated date filtering between sections - each has independent start/end date inputs and calculations
+✓ Removed registration functionality for internal use only - no public registration allowed ✓ Simplified authentication page to login-only interface for security ✓ Updated auth page description to "Internal access for wound care sales representatives" ✓ Removed reCAPTCHA implementation as registration is no longer available ✓ Cleaned up server endpoints by removing /api/auth/register route completely ✓ Enhanced security by requiring manual user account creation by administrators ✓ Added comprehensive date range filtering to Active Treatments section with independent controls ✓ Implemented Completed Treatments section with identical functionality to Active Treatments ✓ Isolated date filtering between sections - each has independent start/end date inputs and calculations